 Want more details and photos?
 View the full blog post here: RHINE GORGE RIVER HIKE & VIEWPOINT ‘SWISS GRAND CANYON’

-PINUT VIA FERRATA (KLETTERSTEIG) IN FLIMS – EPIC CLIFFSIDE STAIRWAY
+PINUT VIA FERRATA (KLETTERSTEIG) IN FLIMS

 The Via Ferrata (Klettersteig) in Flims is an epic series of staircases and ladders on the edge of a cliff that winds up hundreds of meters above the valley.
-From the summit, you have incredible views of Crestasee, Caumasee and the entire region of Flims
+From the summit, you have incredible views of Crestasee, Caumasee, and the entire region of Flims

-The Pinut Via Ferrata is actually the oldest of it’s kind in all of Switzerland and was opened in 1907.
+The Pinut Via Ferrata is actually the oldest of its kind in all of Switzerland and was opened in 1907.
 For those who are nervous hearing about climbing a century-old ladder, fear not.
 This Via Ferrata is maintained by the tourism board and was fully renovated in 2007.

 The first part of the Pinut Via Ferrata is, in my opinion, the most spectacular.
 There is a huge spire that you pass by on the boardwalks in between scaling the ladders up the cliffside.
 It is a really unique rock formation and by walking upon the cliffside you get a close-up inspection.
-The route then continues up the wall and actually leads you inside some caves and small tunnels, all the while connected to the strong cable, which keeps you safe throughout the hike.
-From within the tunnels and caves, you can see out the gaps all the way down to Flims and the lakes.

 Want more details and photos?
 View the full blog post here: PINUT VIA FERRATA (KLETTERSTEIG) IN FLIMS – EPIC CLIFFSIDE STAIRWAY